lapozzo/vault-mysql-example/README.md

 # Some Understantings

-* Credential request uses the role path (e.g. vault read database/creds/my-role);
+* For a credential request, should use the vault role path (e.g. vault read database/creds/my-role);
 * In the dynamic mode, the engine removes the user from the database when the lease expires;
 * One lease is generated on every credentials request, they control the life of the dynamic credential;
 * In the static role type we should have a role already created in the database.
 In the dynamic type the engine is responsible for control the creation of users and leases;